 Anyhow be sure to carry a sleeping bag just in case you forget to pre-book accommodations.
 Sleeping bags can be beneficial even if you have to cuddle up around the dining or drawing rooms in case you fail to find a standard room.

 The food generally found throughout the trek is the traditional Nepali Dal-Bhat.
 It includes a plate full of rice, lentils, meat, spinach, and a variety of pickles.
 This meal costs you anywhere around $4-$6.
 The meal is very gratifying and keeps you energized throughout the day!
 Most teahouses even serve Indian, Chinese, and mainland cuisines aside from the conventional Nepali food.
 Thus, you will have numerous options for nourishment!

 Annapurna Base Camp Trek In November — With or Without Guide?

 But when it comes to accommodations and comfort, guides are the best option.
-Although a bit costlier, with an experienced guide, the trip becomes much comfortable and effortless.
+Although a bit costlier, with an experienced guide, the trip becomes much more comfortable and effortless.
 Also, when you are traveling with a guide, accommodation no longer becomes a hassle as they pre-book accommodations for your sake!

 A guide can also be your translator and help you interact with the locals to share your stories.
 You also get to learn a lot about the culture, lifestyle, and history of the places you visit, which can enhance your trekking experience!

 Along with a guide, you can even hire a porter to share the load you carry.
-Porters can carry anywhere between 18-25 kgs and share the heavy load with a constant smile on their face!
+Porters can carry anywhere between 18-25 kgs and share the heavy load with a constant smile on their faces!

 What are the Permits Required For The ABC Trek?